Jonny-Le/faceid-project/README.md

 # FaceID Project

-Minimal training/evaluation pipeline for face verification using a ResNet-50 backbone.
+Minimal training and evaluation pipeline for face verification using a ResNet-50 backbone.

-Supports two training objectives:
+Two training objectives are supported:
-- pair: Binary-classification on image pairs (BCE on cosine similarity)
+- pair: Binary classification on image pairs (BCE on cosine similarity)
 - arcface: Classification with ArcMarginProduct (ArcFace)

-Recommended: arcface + pretrained backbone for stable and strong performance.
+Recommendation: use ArcFace with a pretrained backbone for stable and strong performance.

-## Repo layout
+## Repository layout

 ```
 src/